thththeo/AstroStatistics/Exoplanets_properties/readme.md

 This is a project in exploring a multivariate dataset of random variables.
 The steps taken in the analysis are as follows:

 - 1) __Download dataset__ Obtain an ASCII multivariate dataset from The Extrasolar Planets Encyclopedia (http://exoplanet.eu/catalog.php (http://exoplanet.eu/catalog.php)).
-Select variables of interest of both the planet and host star … be generous, as extraneous variables can be omitted later. [names, dim, summary]
+Select variables of interest of both the planet and host star

 - 2) __Univariate analysis__ Present the mass distribution of known exoplanets.
 Consider stratifying by discovery method (radial velocity vs. transits).
 Try making pretty overlapping histograms with unsaturated colors from the ColorBrewer palette. [boxplot, hist, density]